Is German a Hard Language to Learn? Reveling All Myths & Tips

 Difficult

-We've covered French and Mandarin in a special section due to it being a highly requested question by all new learners.
+We've covered French and Mandarin in a special section due to their being highly requested by all new learners.

 Here's a summary of German, French, and Mandarin.